Sepsis recognition and management

 Blood lactate

-• A normal lactate level does not exclude sepsis.
+• A normal lactate level does not exclude sepsis.10,11

-• Observational studies have demonstrated an association between elevated blood lactate levels and adverse outcomes in paediatric septic shock.12
+• Observational studies have demonstrated an association between elevated blood lactate levels and adverse outcomes in paediatric septic shock.9

-• A lactate > 4mmol/L in children with sepsis, has an association with increased mortality and adverse outcomes in some studies12.
-These patients require urgent senior medical or consultant review (within 5 minutes) and consideration of early PCC input.
+• A lactate > 4 mmol/L in children with sepsis, has an association with increased mortality and adverse outcomes in some studies.9 These patients require urgent (within 5 minutes) senior clinician review as per the Sepsis pathwayEarly critical care input should be considered.

 Other investigations